Last Updated 9/27/2018.

 Where can I learn more about Feathr's features?

 We recommend starting with our "Getting Started" guide found in the help desk.
 You can find a lot of articles reviewing the new features here.
-There are plenty of resources for you to get all the answers you need, plus you always have your Customer Success Manager to help you!
+There are plenty of resources for you to get all the answers you need, plus you can always reach out to [email protected] or your dedicated Customer Success Manager!

 Are all the names in the Explore Dashboard real?
 Who is "Chartreuse Parakeet"?